craig-osterhout/docs/content/manuals/dhi/get-started.md

 Docker maintains near-zero CVEs in Docker Hardened Images.
-For DHI subscriptions, when new CVEs are discovered, the CVEs are remediated within the industry-leading SLA timeframe.
+For DHI subscriptions, when new CVEs are discovered, the CVEs are remediated within the industry-leading SLA time frame.
 Learn more about the [SLA-backed security features](./features.md#sla-backed-security).

 This comparison shows that the Docker Hardened Image: